-Melbourne’s food scene mirrors the city’s ever-vibrant and diverse population.
-With a blend of old and new, east meets west, every palate is catered for in this city.
+The most popular food and dining areas in Melbourne reflect the city’s ever-vibrant and diverse population.
+Blending old and new, East and West, the city caters to every palate.
 With its eclectic mix of cuisines, it’s no wonder that the city has become synonymous with fabulous food and drinks.
 With a seemingly continuous rush of new cooking talent, food lovers will rejoice with the number of excellent eateries popping up around the city.

 - 1